aymericbeaumet/metalsmith-redirect/readme.md

 Type: `boolean | Object`
 Default: `false`

-By setting this options to `true`, you will enable the collections of redirections from frontmatters.
+By setting this options to `true`, this plugin will gather redirections from frontmatters.
 This feature is convenient to keep the redirections close to the code.
 You can also pass an object instead, which has the advantage to allow to set all the options individually.

 <details><summary>Example: redirect from another page</summary>